 how pedagogical approaches need to transform in order to best serve the competences children have, (Folkestad et Al. 1998, Young 2006).

-the lack of music education in schools and pre-schools for childhood and early childhood: music education is still often absent in primary school, and even more so in nurseries and kindergartens, in spite of the important role the musical experience and expression plays in children’s daily life.
-Recent studies, however, have not only shown how in-service training of pre-school teachers may lead to a more systematic didactical approach in music but that the origin of new musical ideas is structurally anchored in interaction between the adult and the child and among children (see, e.g. Addessi & Young 2009; Burnard, 2006; Ilari & Gluschankoff 2009; McPherson, 2006; Pramling Samuelsson et al, 2008; Young, 2004).
+the lack of collaboration between the system design and educational communities.
+More precisely, the community of ITS (Intelligent Tutoring Systems) is mainly interested in the issues related to designing novel systems that integrate pedagogical goals in musical systems.
+On the other hand, experimental psychologists have mainly studied the impact of existing music software for music education, rather than being actively involved in the system development.the lack of music education in schools and pre-schools for childhood and early childhood: music education is still often absent in primary school, and even more so in nurseries and kindergartens, in spite of the important role the musical experience and expression plays in children’s daily life.
+Recent studies, however, have not only shown how in-service training of pre-school teachers may lead to a more systematic didactical approach in music but that the origin of new musical ideas is structurally anchored in interaction between the adult and the child and among children (see, e.g. Addessi & Young 2009; Burnard, 2006; Ilari & Gluschankoff 2009; McPherson, 2006; Pramling Samuelsson et al, 2008; Young, 2004).The MIROR project

 In this context, we decided to pursue the concepts and technologies known as Reflexive Interaction initially elaborated at the SONY FRANCE-Computer Science Laboratory in Paris, which represent a new generation of computationally augmented musical environments.